romeq/jump/README.md

 Another possibility is to download and compile manually from source.
 You can do that if you want to contribute or just want to check source code yourself before running.

+### Requirements

+There is couple of required libraries what you need to install before compiling.
+They are listed down below.

+- libbsd-dev
+- libsqlite3-dev

+#### libbsd-dev

+Gives us `strlcpy(), strlcat()` functions to prevent buffer overflow when managing data inside this program.

+#### libsqlite3-dev

+`libsqlite3-dev` offers us library which we can treat data and manage connections in database with.

 ### Downloading from release

 You can download the latest version from GitHub's [`releases`](https://github.com/toke8677/jump/releases) tab.

 **Optional**: After that, you may want to move jmp to `/usr/local/bin/`,